ALREADY REGISTERED

 Toward the end of the CCP year, work with your supervisor to critically review the impact of your learning activity on your original learning objectives.
 This will contribute to your next self-reflective review and the setting of learning goals for the subsequent cycle.

-Each year approximately 20% of APC applications will be audited for CCP participation.
+Each year a selection of applications will be audited for CCP participation.
 These will be either randomly selected (general audit) or from specifically targeted groups of practitioners (targeted audit).

 The audit process and what it involves:

-• If you are selected for audit, you will be required to submit your CCP log book within 15 working days of receiving the request.
+- If you are selected for audit, you will be required to submit your CCP documentation within 15 working days from the end of the renewal period (31 March).

-• You will normally be notified (in writing) of the outcome of the audit within 15 working days.
+- You will be notified (in writing) of the outcome of the audit.